hadara/punnsilm/README.md

 ### console_output
 This output just prints out everything that is sent to it.

+ - stream: either stdout or stderr.
+Default is stdout
+ - color: color of the text ie. 'red'
+ - highlight: background color ie. 'on_green'

 ### log_output
 This node will log all the input with syslog logger.
 Be careful not to introduce log parsing cycles with it!
+ - msg_format: use this log format string.
+Default is %(message)

+See http://docs.python.org/3/library/logging.html#logrecord-attributes for available format parameters.

 ### smtp_output
 Following configuration options are available for this node:

  - *addresses*: list of e-mail addresses where to send the output
+ - *from_address*: mail from address
- - *send_interval*: do not send e-mail more often than this many seconds.
+ - send_interval: do not send e-mail more often than this many seconds.
 Messages that are seen in between are gathered in batches.
+ - smtp_server: IP or name of the SMTP server to use for sending.
+Default is localhost

 ### pipe_output
 Writes out to a named pipe output.